2019 DIII football championship: Bracket, schedule, scores | NCAA.com

 2019 DIII football championship: Schedule and scores

-The first round will be played on Saturday, Nov.
-23. Four games in each of the four regions — East, North, South and West — will decide which 16 teams advance to the second round on Saturday, Nov.
+The 2019 championship continues with eight second round games on Saturday, Nov.
 30. You'll find the complete schedule and results for the first round below.
 We will update with each new round throughout, so check back each week of the tournament.

 Saturday, Nov.
 23 | First round (all times Eastern)